streamx-dev/streamx-connector-websight/README.md

 ### streamx-connector-websight

 This bundle provides components responsible for publishing application and content resources to StreamX.

+### streamx-connector-websight-blueprints

+This bundle provides publication handlers for the StreamX Blueprints.

 Each handler contains the configuration allows to change publication channel and disable it.
 See: